Spengian/churn---prediction/README.md

 - [ ] Alerting on pipeline task failure
 - [ ] Frontend (Streamlit or React)
 - [ ] Recall drops significantly after retraining (~0.83 → ~0.55).
 The exact cause is unclear — data, scaling, and early stopping have been ruled out.
 Under investigation.
+- [ ] **No champion/challenger model evaluation:** The retrained model is logged to DagsHub but never automatically promoted to Production.
+A proper implementation would compare the new model against the current production model using statistical significance testing (e.g. bootstrap on recall) before promoting.

 ---